-Pokemon Go 100 IV: How rare are perfect stats and how do you get them? | Dexerto.com
+Pokemon Go 100 IV: How rare are perfect stats and how do you get them? - Dexerto

 There’s a one in 4,096 chance, or 0.0244% portability, of finding perfect IVs from a wild catch.
 There is also a Weather Boosted wild catch though, which gives you a significant odds boost.

 Instead of the 1 in 4,096 chance, a Weather Boosted catch increases your odds to a 1 in 1,728 chance.
-This is by no means great but fortunately there are other ways to give yourself a better chance.
+This is still very unlikely but still drastically better than before.
+Fortunately, there are ways to further improve those odds.

 There are various other methods of obtaining Pokemon and these all provide better chances of finding that one highly sought after 100% IV Pokemon.
 Firstly, let’s take a look at Shadow Pokemon.